 II.
 Mission

-2. To establish an open, inclusive, co-built, and mutually beneficial international cooperation mechanism for mangrove and other adjacent coastal blue carbon ecosystems, thereby to promote international cooperation and joint action for mangrove conservation, restoration, and wise and sustainable use; strengthen the implementation of the Convention on Wetlands; the UN Convention on Biological Diversity (CBD); global climate goals under the UN Framework Convention on Climate Change (UNFCCC) and the Paris Agreement; and support relevant activities for achieving the Kunming-Montreal Global Biodiversity Framework (KM GBF) and the UN 2030 Global Sustainable Development Agenda, with its Sustainable Development Goals (SDGs).
+2. To establish an open, inclusive, co-built, and mutually beneficial international cooperation mechanism for mangrove and other adjacent coastal blue carbon ecosystems, thereby to promote international cooperation and joint action for mangrove conservation, restoration, and wise and sustainable use; strengthen the implementation of the Convention on Wetlands; relevant multilateral environmental agreements and the UN 2030 Global Sustainable Development Agenda, with its Sustainable Development Goals (SDGs).

 3. Under the framework of the implementation of the Convention on Wetlands, these Terms of Reference, made public and shared with the Secretariat of the Convention on Wetlands, set out the initiative and functions of the International Mangrove Center (hereafter referred to as the IMC).